Halloween and Other Seasons by Al Sarrantonio

 - Purchase it here

-- Published originally in October 2008 (Cemetery Dance Publications signed limited hardcover edition)
+- Published originally in October 2008 (Cemetery Dance Publications hardcover signed and limited to 1,250 copies edition)

 - Finished reading it on April 9, 2010